evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## Exterior

 The Acura ZDX Type S, with dimensions of 5022 mm in length, 1956 mm in width, and 1636 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Acura ZDX Type S is available in a total of 6 paint colors, all of which include metallic and pearlescent options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 You can select from multiple wheel designs, all available in the same size, on the Acura ZDX Type S, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: